top of page

 PI: Sophia Choukas-Bradley

 Our lab has recently begun a series of studies that will use eye-tracking technology to examine adolescents’ eye gaze while using social media.
 The broad goal is to understand connections between visual attention toward social media photos and adolescents’ mental health and well-being.
 We have completed data collection for our first pilot study, focused on adolescent girls’ body image: Project TAGS.
 This pilot study is funded in part by the American Psychological Association’s Division 7 Early Career Grant in Developmental Psychology and a grant from the University of Pittsburgh’s Central Research Development Fund.
 We recently applied for federal funding to conduct a larger-scale study combining our eye-tracking paradigm with a longitudinal study design that incorporates ecological momentary assessment (EMA), to understand how daily fluctuations in adolescents' social media experiences are linked to fluctuations in body image concerns and mental health symptoms.
-In the future, TAYA Lab members plan to conduct other studies involving eye-tracking technology across our areas of work on social media, body image, mental health, gender, sexuality, and LGBTQ+ identities.

 Project TAGS_Logo_basic_transparent back